Accurate Retraining-free Pruning for Pretrained Encoder-based Language Models: Proposed Method

-We concatenate two score vectors $\mS_{neuron}$ and $\mS_{head}$, and then sort the concatenated vector in increasing order to find the minimum threshold for pruning (line 4).
-We find the optimal threshold $\nu^*$ that satisfies the FLOPs constraint by iteratively examining whether the FLOPs of the compressed model is lower than the FLOPs constraint after pruning using the threshold (lines 5-12).
-We use the scores in the sorted vector $\tilde{\mS}$ as a threshold from the lowest score to the highest one until we find $\nu^*$.
-Then, we get the sets $\mathbb{P}_{neuron}$ and $\mathbb{P}_{head}$ which contain the indices of attention heads and neurons to be pruned, respectively, since their score is lower than $\nu^*$ (line 13).
+We concatenate two vectors $\mZ_{neuron}$ and $\mZ_{head}$, and then sort the concatenated vector in increasing order to find the threshold for pruning (line 3).
+We sequentially obtain threshold candidates $\nu$ from the sorted score vector $\tilde{\mZ}$ until the FLOPs $f$ of the compressed model pruned by the threshold $\nu$ is smaller than our FLOPs budget $\tau_\text{FLOPs}$ (lines 4-9).
+Consequently, we get the optimal threshold $\nu^*$, and find the sets $\mathbb{P}_{head}$ and $\mathbb{P}_{neuron}$ containing the indices of heads and neurons whose importance score is lower than $\nu^*$, respectively (lines 10-11).